PacLII Home | Databases | WorldLII | Search | Feedback

 (2) Without limiting subsection (1), the Board has the following powers:

-(a) to enter into contract with any person for the supply to it of any any goods, services or personnel; and
+(a) to enter into contract with any person for the supply to or by it of any goods, services or personnel; and

 (b) to pay any expenses it has incurred;